noahehall/theBookOfNoah/languages/javascript/javascript.md

 ### Best Practices

-- generally a good practice is to have some throttling when testing sites.
+- have some throttling when testing sites.
 It'll help you see your sites performance from your users perspectives.
 - always use strict mode and youll be safe
 - online first: we try the network first, if it doesnt, we show some fallback content (or 404 page)
 - offline first: